 As the first metatarsal gradually shifts, the visible “bump” at the base of the big toe becomes more pronounced.
 At the same time, the big toe begins to drift towards the second toe, and in severe cases, the second toe can end up overlapping the big toe.

-How Do I Know If I Need Surgery?
+How to Know if You Need Surgery?